Shakari Connection Home > Bookshelf > Old Time Hunting Client Books > Theodore Roosevelt Books

 Roosevelt and his companions killed or trapped more than 11,397 animals, from insects and moles to hippopotamuses and elephants.
 These included 512 big game animals, including six white rhinos.
 The expedition consumed 262 of the animals.
 Tons of salted animals and their skins were shipped to Washington and it took years to mount them all.

 A Book-Lover's Holidays In The Open by Theodore Roosevelt (1916).
 Stories of hunting cougar in the Grand Canyon, ranch life and travel in Argentina, Brazil, Chile, Patagonia, hunting in South America and Africa, hunting moose in Quebec and chapters on native Americans.
-Free Ebook
+Free eBook

 Through The Brazilian Wilderness by Theodore Roosevelt (1914).
 At the age of fifty-five, Theodore Roosevelt took part in an expedition to the far reaches of the Amazon.
 This book is Roosevelt's journal during the expedition into the unknown in the name of science.
-Kindle Version
+Free eBook Kindle Version

 East Of The Sun And West Of The Moon by Theodore Roosevelt & Kermit Roosevelt (1926) is a very important Asian sheep hunting classic.
 Ovis poli, ibex, wapiti and bear hunting in the Tian Shen, Mountains of Ladakh.
 Free eBook